KKGo-Software-engineering/workshop-summer/docs/Backlog.md

 }
 ```

-2. GET /api/v1/transections?page=1&limit=10&date=2024-04-30&amount=1000&category=Food&transaction_type=expense|income
+2. GET /api/v1/transactions?page=1&limit=10&date=2024-04-30&amount=1000&category=Food&transaction_type=expense|income

-- Description: Retrieves a list of all transections with pagging and filtering.
+- Description: Retrieves a list of all transactions with paging and filtering.
 - Query Parameters:
 	- page: The page number to retrieve.
 Default is 1.
 	- limit: The number of items per page.
 Default is 10.